|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Crashed April 17, 1945
+Crash Landed April 17, 1945

 Assigned to the 5th Air Force, 8th Service Group (8th SrG), 301st Airdrome Squadron (301st ADS) part of the Far East Air Force Combat Replacement Training Center (FEAF CRTC).
 No known nickname or nose art.

 Horwath passed away on January 7, 1945.
 He was buried at Rocky Gap Veterans Cemetery in Flintstone, MD at plot H6 R1 S14.